Living in the Cloud

 One of the factors in helping to assess risk of breach is your company's visibility.
 If you're a small, private company, with a dozen or so employees, serving only your city, and not a large regional or national firm, then it's less likely that a bad actor would target you specifically.

-If you're using a CSP, this is where your relative invisibility (security through obscurity) might not provide much protection.
-Whereas your company might be "too small" for a targeted attack, your use of a CSP means inheriting the CSP's threat profile.
+If you're using a CSP, this is where your relative invisibility (security through obscurity) might not provide any protection.
+Whereas your company might be "too small" to be noticed and targeted for attack, your CSP almost certainly isn't.
+Your use of that CSP means inheriting their threat profile.
 Your CSP likely has many thousands of other tenants in addition to you.
-In such an attack, it's like being caught with many others in a longline fishing net, rather than biting a hook meant for you.

 So now what?